 |Bank of America||1,438,770||41,867||2.91%||767|

-Better Mortgage launched just a few years ago, which means there isn't much data about the company in the Consumer Financial Protection Bureau's public complaint database.
-What little we found indicates that so far, Better has stayed ahead of the curve.
-While major consumer banks experienced complaint rates between 1.3% to almost 3.0%, CFPB complaints about Better are nearly nonexistent.
-This situation will undoubtedly change as more time passes, but for now, Better's novel approach to customer service seems be keeping problems at an extreme minimum.
+Better.com launched just a few years ago, which means there isn't much data about the company in the Consumer Financial Protection Bureau's public complaint database.
+What little we found indicates that so far, Better.com has stayed ahead of the curve.
+While major consumer banks experienced complaint rates between 1.3% to almost 3.0%, CFPB complaints about Better.com are nearly nonexistent.
+This situation will undoubtedly change as more time passes, but for now, Better.com's novel approach to customer service seems to be keeping problems at an extreme minimum.

-Even though Better Mortgage is a direct lender, they transfer your loan to a servicing company about 30 days after your loan closes.
-Better deals with processing your application, underwriting, closing and funding your loan.
+Even though Better.com is a direct lender, they transfer your loan to a servicing company about 30 days after your loan closes.
+Better.com deals with processing your application, underwriting, closing and funding your loan.
 As soon as that is completed, your loan is transferred and the quality of your experience after the initial loan process will depend on those partners.
-This can lead to issues for you as a consumer, as your permanent servicer might not provide the same kind of guidance offered by Better Mortgage.
-However, according to Better's FAQ page, the company will contact the permanent servicer on your behalf if problems arise.
+This can lead to issues for you as a consumer, as your permanent servicer might not provide the same kind of guidance offered by Better.com.
+However, according to Better.com's FAQ page, the company will contact the permanent servicer on your behalf if problems arise.

-Better Mortgage offers purchase loans and refinancing for both conventional and jumbo loan amounts.
+Better.com offers purchase loans and refinancing for both conventional and jumbo loan amounts.
 The company also has a variety of fixed- and adjustable-rate loan options to choose from.
-Below are the best rates offered by Better Mortgage for the numbers we provided, which include the lowest amount of discount points.
+Below are the best rates offered by Better.com for the numbers we provided, which include the lowest amount of discount points.

 |Mortgage Product||Interest Rate||APR||Points|

-Better's initial display of rates allows you to tailor the quote to your needs by adjusting the points and credits for each loan type.
-Taking credits results in higher interest rates, although Better's rates are still competitive in relation to traditional lenders.
+Better.com's initial display of rates allows you to tailor the quote to your needs by adjusting the points and credits for each loan type.
+Taking credits results in higher interest rates, although Better.com's rates are still competitive in relation to traditional lenders.
 In contrast, paying points reduces your interest rate but leads to a higher upfront cost.

 These mortgage products are offered for a full range of properties including single-family homes, town houses and condominiums, whether used as a primary residence or investment property.
-Currently, Better does not offer FHA, VA, USDA or construction loans.
+Currently, Better.com does not offer VA, USDA or construction loans.
+Better.com has begun offering FHA loans, which increase its potential as a lender option for lower down payments.

-Where Can You Get a Mortgage With Better Mortgage?
+Where Can You Get a Mortgage With Better.com?

-Since its start in California, Better has expanded into 13 other states throughout the country and in the District of Columbia.
+Since its start in California, Better.com has expanded into 36 states throughout the country and the District of Columbia.
 These states represent more than half the national market in home loans.
-Recently, the company has been working on extending its services to more states, including Tennessee and Michigan.
+The company continues to work on extending its services to more states.

 - New Jersey